Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 To facilitate communications, graduate students should promptly notify the Graduate School of changes of address.

 Graduate Advisors.
-The dean of the Graduate School is the general advisor for all graduate students, but, insofar as the particular courses are concerned, students are counseled by the chairpersons of their major and minor departments or by other professors designated for such counseling.
+The dean of the Graduate School is the general advisor for all graduate students, but, insofar as the particular courses and program requirements are concerned, students are counseled by the chairpersons of their major and minor departments or by other professors designated for such counseling.
 Advisement in matters pertaining to teachers’ certificates is the responsibility of the director of teacher certification in the College of Education.

 Extracurricular Activities.
 Graduate students may participate in extracurricular activities within university policies.
 They are encouraged to participate in honor societies for which they may be qualified.

 Prerequisites for a Graduate Major.
 For a graduate major, an applicant must have completed, or must take, sufficient undergraduate work to ensure adequate background for successful graduate work in the proposed field.
-With approval of the department, the student may receive credit by examination for such leveling requirements.
+With approval of the department or program, the student may receive credit by examination for such leveling requirements.
 Any department may specify additional prerequisites if they are considered necessary and may require an applicant to pass an examination before being accepted.